-Utilities: Outside of the large resorts, power and water outages are common (for non-hurricane reasons).
+Utilities: Outside of the large resorts, power and water outages are common (even pre-hurricane).
 Water comes from rain, and there are occasionally droughts, so you may be asked to conserve water.
 Cell phone reception (especially AT&T) is generally good, but can be spotty in valleys.
 You don't have to pay roaming charges on most U.S. cell phone plans, but beware of roaming charges if you pick up a signal from the BVI.
 (If you do get roaming charges, you can dispute them on your bill.
 And while you're at it, please ask your provider to improve their coverage.)

 Prices: There are plenty of places you can vacation cheaply, but few of them are in the Caribbean.
 Nearly everything here is imported, so expect to pay more than on the U.S. mainland, especially for food and gas.
 However, alcohol, cigarettes, and duty-free items are usually much cheaper here than on the mainland.
 For budget accomodations, camping on St John is the way to go.
 Note that the U.S. Dollar is the official currency in all of the Virgin Islands (USVI and BVI).